-The Airmen's Stories - P/O R F F Malengrau
+The Airmen's Stories - P/O R F F G Malengrau

-Roger Fernand Fulgeance Ghislaine Malengrau was born in Brussels with his twin sister on August 1st 1914 into a family noted for the incidence of twins.
-His father and uncle (also twins) were the inspiration for Thomson and Thompson, the two bowler-hatted detectives in ‘Herge’s Adventures of Tintin’.
-Malengreau was educated in Brussels at the Jesuit College of St Michel and entered the Belgian Royal Military Academy in 1934.
+Roger Fernand Fulgeance Ghislaine Malengrau was born in Brussels with his twin sister on 1st August 1914.
+His father and uncle (also twins) were the inspiration for Thomson and Thompson, the two bowler-hatted detectives in ‘Herge’s Adventures of Tintin ’.
+Malengreau was educated in Brussels at the Jesuit College of St. Michel and entered the Belgian Royal Military Academy in 1934.